dangtom700/StudyApp/data/PDF index.md

 97. human geography places and regions in global context
 98. industry 4.0 concepts process and systems
 99. information and knowledge systems
-100. information asset management why you must manage your data information and knowledge the way you mange your money
+100. information asset management why you must manage your data information and knowledge the way you manage your money
 101. information design unbound key concepts and skills for making sense in a changing world
 102. information science
-103. innovative social sciences teaching and learning facilitating students personal growth and career success
+103. innovative social science teaching and learning facilitating students personal growth and career success
 104. insights strategies and applications of business analytics
 105. intelligent decision support system for IoT enabling technology opportunities challenges and applications
 106. intelligent robots and drones for precision agriculture